dgkertsos/car-sales/README.md

 as a zip file.

-The file can also be found in the data folder.
+The file can also be found in the project **data** folder.

 ## First steps

+For the purposes of this project a Linux machine has been used.

 Create a folder in your hard drive: